Zerogoki00/WorldDownloader/README.md

 This is a continuation [dslake's original version](https://github.com/dslake/WorldDownloader).

+## About this fork

+Original World Downloader mod is awesome.
+However, it contains permission system which allow server admins to enforce restrictions or completely disable this mod on their server.
+I think that all users should have freedom of choice and ability to use this mod whenever they want.
+So I created this fork with permission system removed and also made World Downloader undetectable by server (at least baseedit versions).

 ## How do I compile this?

 You first need to set up begradle.
 Right now, this can be done by downloading [from this repo](https://github.com/Pokechu22/ForgeGradle-extensions) and then running `gradlew install`.
 Later this'll be put into a maven repo so that it doesn't need to manually be installed, but at this phase in development, it needs to manually be done.